adelphi-ed-tech/au-courses/content/school-networks.md

 Class Information
 =================

-**Instructors:**
-  ~ Tom Jennings <tjennings@adelphi.edu>
-  ~ Christian Correa <correa@adelphi.edu>
+**Instructor:**
+  ~ Matt Curinga <mcuringa@adelphi.edu>

 **Class dates:**
-  ~ Tuesday, May 26 - Monday, June 29
+  ~ Wednesday, May 26 - Tuesday, June 29

-**Lab sessions:**
+**Live sessions:**

-- Mondays: 6:30pm - 8:30pm EST
-- Wednesdays: 6:30pm - 8:30pm EST
+- Wednesdays: 4:30pm - 6:20pm
-- Also available by appointment
+- zoom link on moodle

 Course Communications
 =====================

-This is a _fully online course_.
-There is no set class time for video chat or live lectures.
-However, there will be two live lab sessions each week held by the instructors, using video conferencing, screen sharing, and other tools.
-You will be required to attend at least 4 of these sessions.
+This online course will have a mix of synchronous and asynchronous assignments.
+The synchronous sessions, "live lab," will be held each Wednesday, via Zoom, 4:30pm to 6:20pm.

 Participants in this course must actively participate in our suite of online communications tools, including Slack (<https://auedtech.slack.com>),